slatedb/slatedb/rfcs/0006-transaction.md

 This requires we track the original write keys in the `TransactionState`, instead of the key fingerprints like Badger does.
 We could reuse the buffers of the original keys in WriteBatch to reference the write keys with slices of `Bytes`.

+The non-transactioned writes operations should also be tracked in the `TransactionState` and `recent_committed_txns` for conflict checking.
+They could be regarded as a transaction that only contains a single write operation, and the start sequence number of this transaction is same as the committed sequence number.

 This approach can be adjusted to support SI as well by only tracking the keys that are being written to.
 When user set the isolation level to SI, the `read_keys` could always be set as empty.
 The GC mechanism to release inactive transactions is still the same as the SSI.

 ### How to Test